bodleian/bodsky-archiver/README.md

 > [!IMPORTANT]
-> This code was produced as part of the 'Algorithmic Archive' project.
+> This code was produced as part of the 'Algorithmic Archive' project 2024-2025.
 The project completed in December 2025 and this code is no longer being maintained.

 Using the [Bodleian Libraries bluesky account](https://bsky.app/profile/bodleianlibraries.bsky.social) as an example